-In the late 2011/early 2012, the Monterey and San Benito Counties CoC developed a new, HEARTH Act-compliant 10-Year Plan to End Homelessness (Plan) called Lead Me Home.
-The plan was developed with representative input and guidance from local counties' departments of social services, behavioral health, public health, public housing, the business and civic community, law enforcement, justice, community-based service providers and affordable housing developers, targeted population government services (veterans, seniors, schools, youth), and local elected officials.
+In response, the Monterey and San Benito Counties Continuum of Care developed a new, HEARTH Act-compliant 10 Year Plan to End Homelessness (Plan) called Lead Me Home.
+The plan was adopted in late 2011/early 2012 with representative input and guidance from local Counties' Departments of Social Services, Behavioral Health, Public Health, Public Housing, the Business and Civic Community, Law Enforcement, Justice, Community-Based Service Providers and Affordable Housing Developers, Targeted Population Government Services (Veterans, seniors, schools, youth) and local Elected Officials.

-Chapter I: Name and Purpose
+Chapter I: Name & Purpose

-The Lead Me Home Monterey and San Benito Counties Continuum of Care (LMH CoC) is an organization committed to openness and public transparency that allows participation from all community members committed to addressing homelessness.
+The Lead Me Home Monterey & San Benito Counties Continuum of Care (CoC, referred to as "Lead Me Home CoC", is an organization committed to openness and public transparency that allows participation from all community members committed to addressing homelessness.

-The LMH CoC is a regional, year-round collective planning body of stakeholders, which coordinates the community's policies, strategies, and activities toward ending homelessness.
-The LMH CoC gathers and analyzes information in order to determine the local needs of people experiencing homelessness, implements strategic responses, and measures results.
-It also sets the local process for applying, reviewing, and prioritizing project applications for funding each year in the U.S. Department of Housing and Urban Development (HUD) Homeless Assistance Grants competition(s).
+Throughout this document, the CoC, or collective body, serving Monterey & San Benito Counties, California is referred to as "Lead Me Home CoC" (LMH CoC).
+The Lead Me Home CoC is a regional, year-round collective planning body of stakeholders, which coordinates the community's policies, strategies and activities toward ending homelessness.
+The Lead Me Home CoC's gathers and analyzes information in order to determine the local needs of people experiencing homelessness, implements strategic responses and measures results.
+It also sets the local process for applying, reviewing and prioritizing project applications for funding each year in the U.S. Department of Housing and Urban Development (HUD) Homeless Assistance Grants competition(s).

-The Leadership Council leads and guides the community's and CoC's efforts to address homelessness and acts as the CoC Board for the LMH CoC.
-The purpose of the Leadership Council is to provide a coordinated and strategic approach to planning and management of a range of resources to address the needs of families and individuals at risk of homelessness and those who are currently experiencing homelessness in Monterey and San Benito counties.
+The Leadership Council leads and guides the community's/CoC's efforts to address homelessness and acts as the CoC Board for the Lead Me Home CoC.
+The purpose of the Leadership Council is to provide a coordinated and strategic approach to planning and management of a range of resources to address the needs of families and individuals at risk of homelessness and those who are currently experiencing homelessness in Monterey & San Benito Counties.

-The LMH CoC is staffed by the Coalition of Homeless Services Providers (CHSP), a local nonprofit agency that coordinates the work of homeless providers throughout Monterey and San Benito counties.
+The Lead Me Home CoC is staffed by the Coalition of Homeless Services Providers (CHSP), a local non-profit agency that coordinates the work of homeless providers throughout Monterey & San Benito Counties.
 The CHSP carries out the work of the CoC as directed by the Leadership Council.
 The CHSP has also been designated as the Homeless Management Information System (HMIS) Lead, Coordinated Entry System (CES) operator, CoC Administrative Entity, and the CoC Collaborative Applicant.